 - Your pension lasts as long as you do, so there’s no danger of you running out of money.

 - There is something for a surviving spouse after you die.
-The details vary from scheme to scheme but survivors’ pensions of half of the scheme member’s pension are common.
+The details vary from scheme to scheme but dependants' pensions of half of the scheme member’s pension are common.

 - There is some measure of protection against inflation, which helps to maintain the spending power of your pension.
 Again, the exact provision varies from scheme to scheme, but there is a legal minimum which all schemes have to deliver.